battucave/telemed-ios-app/ReadMe.md

 	* Gateway: Development (always use Development for testing).
 5. Press "Push".

-##### How to test Release Version:
+##### How to test Release version:
-Its difficult to test the release version.
-Only known way is to change the Beta version's bundle identifier to "com.solutionbuilt.telemed" and BASE_URL to "https://www.mytelemed.com".
+The only known way to test push notifications for the production app before release to the app store is to repurpose the Beta version of the app.
+Change the Beta version's bundle identifier to "com.solutionbuilt.telemed" and its BASE_URL to "https://www.mytelemed.com".
 These can both be found in the project's "Build Settings".
 Then run the app using the Ad Hoc scheme and follow the APN Tester Free instructions for testing Beta app.